Siwachanat/Siwachanat/README.md

 ## 🚀 About Me

-- 🌱 Currently diving deep into **AI, IoT, ROS2, and Roadrunner**, with a focus on practical applications.
+- 🌱 Currently diving deep into **AI, IoT, ROS2, and Roadrunner**.
 - 🤖 Experienced in **FTC Roadrunner, ROS Noetic, Micro ROS Humble, TensorFlow Lite, and YOLO AI**.
-- 📱 Developing Android applications using **Android Studio** for robotics and IoT projects.
-- 💻 Proficient in **Ubuntu** for development and deployment of ROS2 and other robotics software.
-- 💬 Feel free to ask me anything about **robotics, AI, Android development, and ROS2**.
+- 💬 Feel free to ask me anything about **robotics, AI, and related technologies**.
 - 📫 Reach out to me at **siwachanat2008@gmail.com**.
 - ⚡ Fun Fact: **"No story, no glory."**